THE SYRIAN SERIES, DAY 8

 BAZAARS

-Bazaars and souks are an integral part of cities throughout the middle east selling everything from coffee and socks to cumin and lingerie.
-These bazaars act as the main market area for the towns and is often the social epicentre of the city.
-There are several here in Damascus, the two main being the spice Bazaar and the main Souk.
+Bazaars and souks are an integral part of cities throughout the Middle East, selling everything from coffee and spices to socks and lingerie.
+These bazaars act as the main market area and social hub of Damascus.
+The two main ones are the Spice Bazaar and the main Souk—definitely some of the top places to visit in Damascus, Syria.

 DAILY INFO….